Sarajevo1914/Firefox-conf/README.md

 ## user.js
 - [ ] check SHUTDOWN & SANITIZING, clear cookies, data and other after shutdown (check white list)
 - [ ] set browser.urlbar.suggest in private windows
-- [ ] set disable all password manager from firefox mozilla
-	- `Show alerts about passwords for breached websites` is set true disable that
 - [ ] set master passwd for firefox (check this later)
 - [ ] check OCSP certificates (maybe this is not really useful? idk i just copy and paste from narsil)
 - [ ] Doh (idk, learn about this, also check dns settins)